 more information about how it works on its Github page but the gist of

-) and then some sub-metric within that class.
+flex) and then some sub-metric within that class.
 The package ensures

-matches always come before substring
+that prefix matches always come before substring which always come

-before flex
+before flex matches.

 It is available on MELPA and you can enable it with: